 An infected abdominal wall

 Poor patient cooperation

 Surgical scarring at the puncture site: The paracentesis site should be moved away from any area of scarring.
 Surgical scars can cause adherence of the bowel to the abdominal wall, increasing the risk of bowel perforation during paracentesis.

-Large intra-abdominal mass, or 2nd or 3rd trimester pregnancy: In these patients, paracentesis should be done with ultrasound guidance.
+Large intra-abdominal mass, or second or third trimester pregnancy: In these patients, paracentesis should be done with ultrasound guidance.